Depending on the Medicare plan you have, you may be responsible for a portion of the cost.

 How Often Will Medicare Allow you to be Tested for Sleep Apnea

-This depends greatly on the reasons behind needing a new study.
+Testing frequency depends significantly on the reasons behind needing a new study.
 There isn’t a lifetime limit on sleep studies.

 You may need a new study if you discontinue CPAP therapy or fail during the 3-month trial period; that’s when testing and trials restart.